Program Information

 You are required to:

-- Follow the Co-op Policy Agreement
+- Adhere to the Co-op Policy Agreement.

-- Undergraduate degree programs are charged 8 co-op academic fees plus all registered co-op work terms.
+Co-op fees are required for Undergraduate co-op programs; they are charged 8 co-op academic fees plus all registered co-op work terms.
+See the Student Financial Services website for up-to-date fee information.

 Are you not currently enrolled in Co-op?